harsansidhu/OneStop/README.md

 Happy eating!

 # ToDo
-* Return a List of the closest businesses and allow the user to pick, instead of automatically returning the closest business
+* Return a list of the closest businesses and allow the user to pick which one they want directions to, instead of automatically returning the closest business